cs106l/textbook/src/02-cpp-fundamentals/05-pointers-and-memory.md

 }
 ```

 Every `T` also has a *pointer-to-const* type, `const T*` (also written `T const*`) which represents a pointer to a `const T`.
-We cannot change the object pointed to by this kind of pointer.
+We cannot change the contents of the object pointed to by this kind of pointer.
 However, we can change what the pointer itself points to.
 For example:

 ```cpp
 int main() {